leftthomas/CapsNet/README.md

   </tr>
 </table>

 Default PyTorch Adam optimizer hyperparameters were used with no learning rate scheduling.
-Epochs with batch size of 100 takes ~2 minutes on a NVIDIA GTX 1070.
+Epochs with batch size of 100 takes ~2 minutes on a NVIDIA GTX 1070 GPU.

 ## Other Implementations
 - [capsnet.pytorch](https://github.com/andreaazzini/capsnet.pytorch.git)